-This month, we got to connect with C3 and Maya, the couple being The Ariel Series (@thearielseries).
+This month, we got to connect with Spencer and Maya, the couple behind The Ariel Series (@thearielseries).

 The Ariel Series is a contemporary love story about a Deaf queer couple learning, growing, and creating the meaning of family together.